bal-sm/repo-for-learning/systems/programming/python/qt_for_python/qt_for_python_from_official_docs/qt_for_python.md

 _Skipped_

+> I'll try not to use QtCreator.
+Too clunky for my taste.

 ## Using `.qrc` Files (`pyside6-rcc`)

 The [Qt Resource System](https://doc.qt.io/qt-5/resources.html) is a _mechanism for storing binary files_ in an application.